 The ULEZ charge came into force on Monday 8th April 2019.

-The charge is £12.50 a day for most vehicle types and ULEZ is now in operation 24 hours a day, 7 days a week and 365 days of the year.
+The charge is £12.50 a day for most vehicle types including cars, motorcycles and vans (up to and including 3.5 tonnes). £100 for heavier vehicles (lorries, buses and coaches).
+ULEZ is now in operation 24 hours a day, 7 days a week and 365 days of the year.

 You can find out if your vehicle meets the emission standards required for the ULEZ zone on the TfL website.

-By using less polluting vehicles like electric cars to include BEV and PHEV.
+By using less polluting vehicles like electric cars to include a battery-electric vehicle (BEV) and PHEV.
 It is certainly a good time to consider buying a new or used electric car and we at e-zoomed are well placed to source the perfect electric vehicle for you to include competitive finance, insurance, breakdown cover and even your charging equipment.